Application Developer: Job Description, Duties and Requirements

 Application developers often have a bachelor's degree in a relevant computer science major.
 Degrees of this type involve concentrations in areas such as data structuring, system design and programming.
 Learning computer languages is also important.
 Developers utilize these systems when building the application structure.
 Many bachelor's degree programs in computer science combine these language classes as a part of the major, while others offer them as electives.

 A few advanced positions require a master's degree for a relevant computer science major.
 These jobs focus on specialists who have multiple years of experience.
 Master's degree programs follow a more specific kind of application such as Internet program development.

 Many companies and clients require some form of experience before employment.
-Graduate students who wish to gain experience can take advantage of various internship opportunities.
+Students who wish to gain experience can take advantage of various internship opportunities.
 Some of the internships allow novice developers to gain real-world experience with programming languages and deadlines.

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), software developers who specialize in developing applications made a median annual salary of $90,060 as of May 2012.
-These application developers were projected by the BLS to grow at a much faster-than-average pace of 23% from 2012 to 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), software developers who specialize in developing applications made a median annual salary of $92,660 as of May 2013.
+Job openings for application developers were projected by the BLS to grow at a much faster-than-average pace of 23% from 2012 to 2022.

 Related to Application Developer: Job Description, Duties and Requirements